kenwilcox/X12Parser/Readme.md

 }
 ```

-If there is a segment found and it's not defined by any class you will get a "generic" X12 object that will either look like this:
+If there is a segment found, and it's not defined by any class you will get a "generic" X12 object that will either look like this:
 ```
 *** ISA  ***
 RecordType = ISA
 ```
-or like this if the INCLUDERAW conditional compliation symbol is defined
+or like this if the INCLUDERAW conditional compilation symbol is defined
 ```
 *** ISA  ***
 RecordType = ISA